BlackBerry Limited: Qualcomm

 On May 26, 2017, BlackBerry announced that it had reached an agreement with Qualcomm Incorporated resolving all amounts payable in connection with the interim arbitration decision announced on April 12, 2017.
 Following a joint stipulation by the parties, the arbitration panel has issued a final award providing for the payment by Qualcomm to BlackBerry of a total amount of U.S.$940,000,000 including interest and attorneys' fees, net of certain royalties due from BlackBerry for calendar 2016 and the first quarter of calendar 2017.

 Facebook

-On March 8, 2018, Blackberry Limited sued Facebook Inc. in federal court in Los Angeles.
+On March 8, 2018, BlackBerry Limited sued Facebook Inc. in federal court in Los Angeles.
 According to BlackBerry Limited, Facebook has built swaths of its empire on the messaging technology which was originally developed by them during the time when the Facebook chief, Mark Zuckerberg, was still living in a Harvard University dorm room.
-Blackberry Limited alleges that many features of the Facebook messaging service infringe on Blackberry patents.
-In January 2021, BlackBerry shares jumps 20% after settling patent dispute with Facebook.
+Blackberry Limited alleged that many features of the Facebook messaging service infringe on BlackBerry patents.
+In January 2021, BlackBerry shares jumped 20% after settling its patent dispute with Facebook.